Estimated reading time: 1 minute

 Every week, I get tens of thousands of people who visit the Canadian Budget Binder because they searched online and found my blog.

-(SIC) means I’ve copied the text exactly, and it has spelling errors.
+(SIC) This means I’ve copied the text exactly, but it has spelling errors.

 Most times funny, Sometimes serious.